Unreal-Dan/RekordBoxSongExporter/README.md

 ## How to use it

-Ensure the Loader and Module are both in the same folder.
+ 1. Ensure the Loader and Module are both in the same folder on the same PC as Rekordbox.

+    1a.
+If you're running Rekordbox and OBS on the same PC you can ignore the Server.

+    1b.
+If you are running Rekordbox and OBS on separate PCs then you need to run the the Server on the streaming PC first, then enter the stream PC IP into Launcher.

-You can run Rekordbox beforehand or just use the launcher to start Rekordbox for you.
+ 2. You can run Rekordbox beforehand or just use the launcher to start Rekordbox for you.

-You may close the launcher once the module has been injected into Rekordbox.
+ 3. You may close the launcher once the module has been injected into Rekordbox.

-Once the hack is loaded four output files will appear in the folder of the Loader and Module, these files will be dynamically updated in different ways with different information.
+ 4. Once the hack is loaded four output files will appear.

+    4a.
+If you're running locally the files will appear in the same folder as the module

+    4b.
+If you're running the Server then the files will appear in the Server folder

+ 5. Create a GDI text object in OBS and point it at ```current_track.txt```

+ 6. Make sure to enable chatlog mode on the GDI text object

+The four output files are dynamically updated with the latest track in various ways:

 ### current_track.txt